4 Ways Your Body Burns Fat

 Your RMR is the amount of calories that are expended just by living and breathing at rest.
 This accounts for about 60% of your calories each day.
 Now as with anything, this varies based on body composition (the more muscle, the higher RMR), weight, gender, age, genetics, hormone status and so much more.
-Would you believe, the bacteria population within your gut may also affect this??
+Would you believe, the bacteria population in your gut may also affect this??

-Other variables that increase your RMR include: hot/cold ambient temperature, fever, hyperthyroidism, stress, caffeine, smoking, rapid growth, pregnancy and lactation.
+Other variables that increase your RMR include hot/cold ambient temperature, fever, hyperthyroidism, stress, caffeine, smoking, rapid growth, pregnancy, and lactation.

 Genetics and some medications can either increase or decrease your RMR.

-Some variables that decrease your RMR include: aging, fasting/starvation (don’t do it!!!), hypothyroidism, and sleep.
+Some variables that decrease your RMR include aging, fasting/starvation (don’t do it!!!), hypothyroidism, and sleep.

 Let’s move on to the next one…